Electronic media: Transmission

 Wire and transmission lines emerged as communication tools, starting with the telegraph in the late 18th century.
 Samuel Morse invented the telegraph in 1832, introducing wires to transmit electrical signals over long distances.
 In 1844, the first successful telegraph line was established in the United States, and in the 1850s, telegraph cables were laid across the Atlantic connecting North America and Europe.
 At the same time the telegraph was becoming mainstream, the need to transmit images over wire emerged.
 The first commercially successful fax machine was developed by Elisha Gray in 1861, allowing printed images to be transmitted over a wire.

 The telephone was another breakthrough in electronic communication, allowing people to communicate using voice rather than written messages.
 Alexander Graham Bell pioneered the first successful telephone transmission in 1876, and by the 1890s, telephone lines were being laid worldwide.
 Since all these significant breakthroughs relied on transmission lines for communication, a minor improvement was made by the English engineer Oliver Heaviside who patented the coaxial cable in 1880.
 The coaxial cable allowed for greater bandwidth and longer transmission distances.

-Significant improvements in the mode of transmission were made in the last seventy years with the introduction of fiber optics, wireless transmission, satellite transmission, Free Space Optics, and the internet.
+Significant improvements in the mode of transmission were made in the last seventy years with the introduction of fiber optics, wireless transmission, satellite transmission, free-space optics, and the internet.
 Fiber optics was first developed in the 1950s but became commercially viable in the 1970s.
 On the other hand, wireless communication made a major improvement in the transmission mode, doing away with wires and introducing electromagnetic waves.
-Guglielmo Marconi invented the radio transmission in 1897, and by the 1900s, radio transmission had become a mainstream source of news, entertainment, and military communication.
+Guglielmo Marconi invented radio transmission in 1897, and by the 1900s, radio transmission had become a mainstream source of news, entertainment, and military communication.
 Satellite communication allowed data to be transmitted over much longer distances than possible.
 The United States pioneered satellite communication in 1958 when it first launched Explorer 1.

-Free Space Optics (FSO), which uses lasers to transmit data through the air, was first developed in the 1960s.
+free-space optics (FSO), which uses lasers to transmit data through the air, was first developed in the 1960s.
 However, it was only in the 1990s that the technology advanced enough to become commercially viable.
 The internet, on the other hand, emerged in the second half of the last century.
 In the 1960s, the first protocols for transferring files were developed, making it possible to transfer files between computers.
 In 1989, Tim Berners Lee created the World Wide Web, making it much easier to share information through hyperlinks.
-In 1996, the Real-Time Transport Protocol (RTP) was introduced, allowing for live audio and video streaming over the internet.
+In 1996, the Real-Time Transport Protocol (RTP) was introduced, allowing for live audio and video streaming over the Internet.
 RTP was a breakthrough in online entertainment, allowing real-time events to be broadcast live to audiences worldwide.